 Scientific integrity is one of the key values for academic professionals and students.
 Violation of this scientific integrity (scientific misconduct) detracts from the contribution of science to society.
-As a member of the scientific community, you as student have to embrace and respect these important values.
+As a member of the scientific community, students have to embrace and respect these important values.
 Scientific misconduct includes actions or negligence that detracts from the scientific integrity of the university, but also of the individual student and teacher.

-A test or exam is intended to assess your knowledge, insight or skills (Article 7.10 of the WHW).
+A test or examination is intended to assess the knowledge, insight or skills of students (Article 7.10 WHW).

-The Examination Board of each educational programme drafts its own rules on cheating/fraud, which may include additional provisions.
-In these rules, it is also specified what action will be taken in cases of (suspected) cheating/fraud.
-In all cases, the Examination Board will decide whether cheating/fraud has occurred.
+The examination board of each educational programme drafts its own rules on cheating/fraud, which may include additional provisions.
+In these rules is specified what action will be taken in cases of (suspected) cheating/fraud and that the examination board will decide whether cheating/fraud has occurred.